mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-concordance-results-filtersequence.png
    :alt: figure-analysis-concordance-results-filtersequence

-   **Figure:** Filtering for the letter sequence "eat" returns forms of the verb eat and other words containing the sequence
+   **Figure:** Filtering for the letter sequence ``eat`` returns forms of the verb ``eat`` and other words containing the sequence

-.. rubric:: Show metadata columns
+.. rubric:: View as
-   :name: show-metadata-columns
+   :name: view-as

-Show the chapter, paragraph and sentence number for each row.
-(Used to be “Toggle Metadata” until CLiC 1.5).
-This illustrates where in the book you are and can be the basis for sorting (see section on sorting below).
+From CLiC 2.0 onwards there are three options to view the concordance results:

+1. Basic results: concordance lines + book short title; link to "in bk." view
+2. Full metadata: concordance lines + book short title; chapter, paragraph & sentence numbers; link to "in bk." view
+3. Distribution plot: overview of matching lines per book

+The default view is 1. and 2. gives more information on the same view.
+View 3. is completely different: it does not show the text in concordance lines but plots the distribution of matching concordance lines across the searched books.
+Note that if a book in the searched corpus has zero matches it will not be shown in the distribution plot (for example, ``donkey`` only occurs in 11 out of 15 books in DNov and the corresponding distribution plot view only displays the 11 matching books).

+The "view as" options represent an expansion of the “Show metadata columns” option in CLiC 1.6.

 .. rubric:: Basic sorting